How to Plan Your First-Ever Backpacking Trip

 Tips for Backpacking Beginners

-There's still time to plan a backpacking trip while the weather is warm.
+It is never too early or too late to start planning your first ever backpacking trip!
 Even if you've never backpacked before, these tips will help you stay safe and have a great time.

 Choose the right backpacking pack